lmc-eu/code-quality-tools/CONTRIBUTING.md

 # Contributing to `code-quality-tools`

-First of all, thanks for your contribution to this project! ❤️ Here are some tips how to make your contributing efforts efficient and eventually accepted & merged.
+First, thanks for your contribution to this project! ❤️ Here are some tips how to make your contributing efforts efficient and eventually accepted & merged.

 ## General usage